BalazsH0ffmann/client_data/README.md

 I made 3 functions as was desired between the requirements.

 I built up logging function to track the activities and display the reactions from the logging function.
+Used the Log4j object and I initialized the spark configuration as a base of the logging function.